Why You Should Start Spoon Feeding Your Lawn

 Release 901C also needs to be applied at the lowest rate, using a 4-gallon back sprayer.
 Mix 12 fluid ounces of Release 901C with four gallons of water which provides 4000 sq. ft of coverage.
 This application rate feeds the grass with the equivalent of .10 lbs of nitrogen.

 So, if we do some quick math, you’re applying approximately .70 lbs of nitrogen over the course of the month which is a great rate for most grass types.
 Most of the lawn food comes from the granular fertilizer.
 The liquids provide consistent color and growth.
-In addition to lawn biostimulants, we also recommend adding Primo Maxx to the tank and spraying everything at the same time.
+In addition to lawn biostimulants, we also recommend adding Primo Maxx or Anuew EZ to the tank and spraying everything at the same time.

-Related: Primo Maxx Split Application Rates
+Related: Primo Maxx and Anuew EZ Split Application Rates

 Spoon-Feeding Application Tips